-The net change in fund balance for the governmental fund differs from the change in net position for governmental activities primarily because of the long-term economic resources focus of the statement of activities versus the current financial resources focus of the governmental fund.
+The net change in fund balance for the Stem Cell Fund differs from the change in net position for governmental activities primarily because of the long-term economic resources focus of the statement of activities versus the current financial resources focus of the statement of revenues, expenditures and changes in fund balance.
 The differences are described below:

-Net change in fund balance

-The Fund does not report capital assets.
+Net change in fund balance \$ (72,958,710) Revenue in the statement of activities was previously recognized for amounts that are deferred in the Fund, as amounts do not represent current financial resources.
+(17,702,216) The Fund does not report capital assets.
 In the statement of activities however, the cost of capital assets is allocated over their estimated useful lives as depreciation expense.

-Depreciation expense

-Revenue in the statement of activities was recognized for amounts that are deferred in the governmental fund, as amounts do not represent current financial resources.

-Certain expenses reported in the statement of activities do not require the use of current financial resources, and therefore are not reported as expenditures in the governmental fund:

-Change in unused compensated leave

-Change in net position
+4,794 The Fund reports purchases of equipment as expenditures, however, in the statement of activities the amount is reported as capital assets.
+(47,935) Certain expenses reported in the statement of activities do not require the use of current available financial resources, and therefore, are not reported as expenditures in the Fund: Change in unused compensated leave 378,151 Change in net position \$ (90,995,936)